jaegertracing/documentation/content/docs/next-release/operator.md

 - Volumes (& VolumeMounts)
 - ImagePullSecrets

-E.g. the following Jaeger configuration will add the `agent-volume` and `agent-imagePullSecrets` to the sidecar's deployment, but not the `common-volume` and `common-imagePullSecret`.
+E.g. the following Jaeger configuration will add the `agent-volume` and `agent-imagePullSecrets` to the sidecar's deployment.

 ```yaml
 apiVersion: jaegertracing.io/v1